Arriving in Venice

 A canceled flight from Paris found us in Venice a day behind schedule and a little delirious with sleep deprivation.
 With some impromptu travel magic on Ruth’s part (rerouting us by way of a scenic detour through Italy’s northern region) we arrived at long last on the afternoon train from Milan.

 Disembarking we took our bearings.
-Deterred from water travel by the throngs of tourists at the foot of the Grand Canal, we set off down the narrow cobbled streets in what we surmised was the direction of our B&B. It didn’t take long for us to realize that traveling by foot may have not been the best choice.
+Deterred from water travel by throngs of tourists at the foot of the Grand Canal, we set off down the narrow cobbled streets in what we surmised was the direction of our B&B. It didn’t take long for us to realize that traveling by foot may not have been the best choice.
 As our baggage bumped jarringly over the uneven stones behind us we squeezed between the elbowing hoards.
 Presently the streets became a little less crowded and we entered a more local neighborhood.

 We enjoyed a cold spritz by the canal, taking in the surroundings and relaxing before settling in and unpacking.
-In our experience you are never far from a drink in Venice, as locals seem to subsist almost entirely on prosecco and fish.
+In our experience, you are never far from a drink in Venice, as locals seem to subsist almost entirely on prosecco and fish.

 Laying down for just a moment was enough to tempt us to stay in for the night, we dragged ourselves from the temptation very begrudgingly but after we rallied we were glad we did.

-We left our cameras behind to go in search of sunsets and sustenance so the vibrant spectrum of reds, purples and yellows that set fire to the sky that night, casting the city in golden hues and glinting off the canals must be left to our memory and your imagination.
+We left our cameras behind to go in search of sunsets and sustenance so the vibrant spectrum of reds, purples, and yellows that set fire to the sky that night, casting the city in golden hues and glinting off the canals must be left to our memory and your imagination.